giaconi/make-it-done/README.md

-A simple to-do list that is simple and easy to use.
+A simple to-do list that's simple, organised and easy to use.

-Using:
+Built with:

       Ruby 2.6.6